-Current Context continued.
+Current Context (continued.)

 - Children's and Adult Social Care have a clear commitment to work in partnership.
-The quality of young people's transitions into adulthood has improved due to the joint funded Transitions Social Worker role. - The appointment to the DSCO role has strengthened the relationships between Education and Social Care by further developing social care input into EHC plans and promoting better communication and joined up working between SEND, Virtual School and Social Care Teams.
+The quality of young people's transitions into adulthood has improved due to the joint funded Transitions Social Worker role. - The appointment to the DSCO (Designated Social Care Officer) role has strengthened the relationships between Education and Social Care by further developing social care input into EHC plans and promoting better communication and joined up working between SEND, Virtual School and Social Care Teams.

-• Strengthening AP strategy and QA are key next steps.
-Robust Headteacher Advice is widely shared and understood; the same approach is implemented for directly commissioned AP but needs to be more secure.
-The NW Framework has been adopted.
+• Strengthening Alterative provision strategy and Quality Assurance of this are key next steps.
+Robust Headteacher Advice is widely shared and understood; the same approach is implemented for directly commissioned AP but work underway to ensure